nospaceships/node-yara/README.md

             in the content, e.g. `7`
           * `id` - The matching strings identifier, e.g. `$s1`
-          * `bytes` - If the `matchedBytes` attribute was specified in the `request` parameter passed to the `scan()` method this attribute contains a Node.js `Buffer` object with the bytes found to match, this may not contain the total data that matched, and will be up to the number specified by `matchedBytes` or the `MAX_MATCH_DATA` libyara configuration, use the `length` attribute to determine if the `Buffer` object contains all the matched data
+          * `bytes` - If the `matchedBytes` attribute was specified in the `request` parameter passed to the `scan()` method, this attribute will be present and will contain a Node.js `Buffer` instance with the bytes of data which matched, this may not contain all data that matched, and will contain a number of bytes up to the number specified by `matchedBytes`, or the `MAX_MATCH_DATA` libyara configuration if it is smaller, use the `length` attribute to determine if the `bytes` attribute contains all the matched data
        * `metas` - An array of objects, each identifying a meta field defined on the rule, since a rule may have no meta fields this array may have a length of `0`, each object will contain the following attributes: